Canon 1Ds Mark III vs SX420

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 1Ds Mark III better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.